Alfred Ransom: Political career

 Ransom was elected onto the Dannevirke Borough Council in 1901.
 He stood for Mayor of Dannevirke in 1903, but was beaten by the Lutheran pastor Hans Madsen Ries in a closely fought contest.
 Ransom was Mayor of Dannevirke from 1910, when he succeeded Ries, to 1919.

-He represented the rural Wairarapa electorate of Pahiatua from 1922, when he defeated Reform's Archibald McNicol.
+He represented the rural Wairarapa electorate of Pahiatua for the Liberal Party from 1922, when he defeated Reform's Archibald McNicol.
+From 1926 to 1928 he was senior opposition whip.
+During the 1920s he was an advocate for fusion between the Liberal and Reform parties, to avoid vote splitting and best combat the Labour Party.

-From 1926 to 1928, he was senior whip and deputy leader of the United Party for the North Island.
-During the time of the United Government, he was Minister of Public Works (1928–1930) under Joseph Ward, and Minister of Lands and Commissioner of State Forests (1930–1931) under George Forbes.
+When the Liberal Party was relaunched as the United Party Ransom contested the leadership of the new party.
+However, he was narrowly beaten for the position by Sir Joseph Ward, a former Liberal prime minister, who had been brought in by party organiser Albert Davy as a compromise candidate.
+He was then appointed deputy leader of the United Party for the North Island.
+During the time of the United Government, he was Minister of Public Works (1928–1930) under Ward.

+When a terminally ill Ward resigned as prime minister in 1930, Ransom contested the leadership of the party again but lost the caucus ballot to George Forbes.
+Under Forbes he was Minister of Lands and Commissioner of State Forests (1930–1931).
 He retained his portfolios until 1935 in the United–Reform Coalition.
-He was twice acting Prime Minister; in 1930, when Forbes attended the Imperial Conference in London, and again in 1935, when Forbes was overseas.
+He was twice acting prime minister; for five months between 25 August 1930 and 21 January 1931, when Forbes attended the Imperial Conference in London, and again in 1935, when Forbes was overseas once more.

 In 1940, he announced that he would not stand again at the next general election due to poor health, but he died in 1943 before the end of the parliamentary term.